 Of course, there are Government support payments for people living with disability.
 And the National Disability Insurance Scheme (NDIS).
 But did you know there are a whole string of discounts and concessions available, too?
 Once you start to dig, it might be surprising what you find.

-Vehicle and mobility equipment related discounts
+Vehicle and mobility equipment related disability discounts

 Buying a new car can be expensive for people living with disability.
 Especially when that car must be modified according to a unique set of needs.
 The cost of wheelchair ramps, disability converted cars, or wheelchair accessible vehicles can be eye-watering.
 But vehicle and transport disability discounts are fairly easy to come by, and can help you save some cash.

 Most states offer significant vehicle and parking concessions for people living with disability who hold a Pension Concession Card (PCC).
 Some areas you can save are: